frob/dc2019rtd/content/technology.md

         - Still has a frontend
           - Not limited to not the browser

-  h2 How does drupal fit in?
+  h2 How does Drupal fit in?
   img(src="/content/images/druplicon-large.png" style="width:25%")

 section